Sumer16/feedback-popup/README.md

-# This repo is no longer maintained.
+NOTE: This repo is no longer maintained.
 Consider using `npm init vite` and selecting the `svelte` option or — if you want a full-fledged app framework and don't mind using pre-1.0 software — use [SvelteKit](https://kit.svelte.dev), the official application framework for Svelte.

 ---

-# Svelte App
+# Feedback Popup | Svelte App

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.